ryanjulofinance/QADOCS/README.md

 # QA Documentation

-Each day our company is getting bigger than before, and technical knowledge transfer by mouth is not sufficient enough anymore.
+(WIP) Each day our company is getting bigger than before, and technical knowledge transfer by mouth is not sufficient enough anymore.
 With this Project I would like to keep track on our old and new features to help current and our future QA to be able learning JULO process efficiently.

 ## API DOCUMENTATION